ALEEEHU/Awesome-Text2X-Resources/README.md

 <details span>
 <summary><b>Update Logs:</b></summary>
 <br>

+* `2024.09.26` - update several papers status "NeurIPS 2024" to accepted papers, congrats to all 🎉
 * `2024.09.03` - add one new section 'text to model'.
 * `2024.06.30` - add one new section 'text to video'.
 * `2024.07.02` - update several papers status "ECCV 2024" to accepted papers, congrats to all 🎉